Installing Git on your server

 echo "Created git repo for $1"

-echo "You can clone the repo using git clone [email protected]:$1"
+echo "You can clone the repo using:"

 else

-echo "Please pass the filename"
+echo "Please pass the repository name as a parameter"

 fi